BigBahss/vscode-cmantic/README.md

 With your cursor inside of a class/struct, `Generate Equality Operators` can be found in the `Refactor...` menu.

-`Generate Equality Operators` will prompt you to select what member variables and base class(es) to compare in order to generate `operator==` (`operator!=` will be generated as the negation of `operator==`).
-You will also be prompted for where to place the definitions of these functions (either 'Inline', 'Current File' or 'Source File').
+`Generate Equality Operators` will prompt you to select base classes and member variables to compare in order to generate `operator==` (`operator!=` will be generated as the negation of `operator==`).
+You will also be prompted for where to place the definitions of these functions (either 'Inline', 'Current File', or 'Source File').

+### **Generate Stream Output Operator**

+With your cursor inside of a class/struct, `Generate Stream Output Operator` can be found in the `Refactor...` menu.

+`Generate Stream Output Operator` generates a friend `operator<<` that outputs to a `std::ostream`.
+You will be prompted to select base classes and member variables to output.
+You will also be prompted for where to place the definition of this function (either 'Inline', 'Current File', or 'Source File').

+Additionally, if the file does not already include `ostream` or `iostream` directly, then `#include <ostream>` will be added to the file.

 ### **Create Matching Source File**